The Law Firm You Can Trust with Your Fort Worth Criminal Charges

 That means he spent his days coming up with strategies designed to help put alleged criminal offenders behind bars, working in both District and County courts and presenting hundreds of cases in front of grand juries and judges.

 Why is this a good thing for you?
 Because it means that Brandon Fulgham has firsthand knowledge about how prosecutors think and the strategies they use to build cases against accused individuals.
 This is knowledge that he uses in every single case he takes on to anticipate what the prosecutor is going to do and plan against it.
 That way, he comes in prepared to poke holes in their argument and raise doubts, things that increase your likelihood of getting a positive outcome.

 Being recognized by peers and clients alike.
 The awards, honors, and overall praise that a defense attorney receives can tell you a lot about how good they are at their job.
-In his years of working to protect the rights of people in and around Tarrant County, Brandon Fulgham has received a 10/10 Avvo rating, been named to the Top 40 under 40 and as a Top Attorney in criminal defense, and has gotten on the list of top Fort Worth attorneys and Top 100 Trial Lawyers multiple years running.
+In his years of working to protect the rights of people in and around Tarrant County, Brandon Fulgham has received a 10/10 Avvo rating (2016), been named as a Top Trial Lawyer (2015-2017) by the National Trial Lawyers Association in criminal defense, and has been on the list of top Fort Worth attorneys by Fort Worth Magazine (2103-2017).